 Washing Up Liquid

-Wipe the area with a clean, moist towel once you’ve cleared the stain.
+Wipe the area with a clean, damp cloth once you’ve cleared the stain.
 It’s conceivable that if you leave a cleaning agent on paint for too long, it’ll lighten it, so make sure you wipe away any residue and moisture before leaving the area.

 Step 1: Sand the wall